 How Do we Know the Cat’s Hair is not Simply Falling Out?

-The truth is simple: that there are only a few rare diseases that actually will lead a cat to lose hair in great patches but, if someone still remain skeptical, there is a test called a trichogram that will confirm the answer.
+The truth is simple: that there are only a few rare diseases that actually will lead a cat to lose hair in great patches but, if someone still remains skeptical, there is a test called a trichogram that will confirm the answer.

 A truly observant owner will actually see the cat licking the area, but cats, being private creatures, often do their licking when no one is watching.
 One might wonder why it is that the itchy dog creates moist, red, oozy, unpleasant-looking hot spots while the itchy cat cleanly licks away only the hair while leaving the skin itself not in the least bit scabbed, red, or even raw.
-This turns out again to be the feline nature: refined.
+This turns out again to be feline nature: refined.
 Private and refined.